CarylThom/Light-Speed/README.md

 * Lighthouse test report:

-* W3C Markup Validator report: One warning was issues with HTML validation but this does not affect the game.
+* W3C Markup Validator report: One warning was issued within the HTML validation stating that 'sections lack headings' - This does not affect the game in any way.
 ![image](https://user-images.githubusercontent.com/95102264/165341524-71ffb0cf-bfdf-4529-82f0-9012c0303b40.png)

 * W3C CSS Validator report: